artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 ## 2. Existing Solutions {#existing_solutions}

-Companies that need a flexible, performant load testing solution to ensure high availability of their APIs generally pursue one of two avenues: implement an open source tool in a local environment or pay for a cloud-based solution.
+Companies that need a flexible, performant load testing solution to ensure the high availability of their APIs generally pursue one of two avenues: implement an open-source tool in a local environment or pay for a cloud-based solution.

-### 2.1 Local open source load testing solutions
+### 2.1 Local open-source load testing solutions

-JMeter, Gatling and k6 are some of the more commonly used API load testing tools that are available and can be run locally.
+JMeter, Gatling, and k6 are some of the more commonly used API load testing tools that are available and can be run locally.

 Each of these tools provides the functionality to perform protocol-based load testing.
 These tools are written in a variety of different languages and vary in the way a user would create and run tests.
 JMeter has limited scripting capabilities; tests are composed primarily through a GUI whereas Gatling and k6 tests must be written as scripts in the prescribed language.
 For example, k6 tests are written entirely in JavaScript and Gatling tests are written in a domain-specific language (DSL).

-{{< figure src="../assets/fig2_1.png" caption="Figure 2.1 Comparison chart of three prominent load testing tools: JMeter, Gatling, and k6 ¹" >}}
+{{< figure src="../assets/fig2_1.png" caption="Figure 2.1 Comparison chart of three prominent load testing tools: JMeter, Gatling, and k6 ²" >}}

-A consideration when comparing local open source solutions is memory requirements.
+A consideration when comparing local open-source solutions is memory requirements.
 In Figure 2.1, the max traffic generation capability results, measured in requests per second (RPS), are based on each tool running on the same hardware.
 Max traffic generation capability is closely tied to memory usage.
-A tool that is more resource efficient will be able to perform a higher number of requests while using less memory.
-With such varying memory usage amounts it is important to understand the capabilities of an individual machine before performing tests.
+A tool that is more resource-efficient will be able to perform a higher number of requests while using less memory.
+With such varying memory usage amounts, it is important to understand the capabilities of an individual machine before performing tests.

-### 2.2 Limitations of using open source solutions locally
+### 2.2 Limitations of using open-source solutions locally

-The following section discusses a number of limitations shared by API load testing tools, using k6 as an example.
+The following section discusses some limitations shared by API load testing tools, using k6 as an example.

 #### 2.2.1 CPU and Memory restrictions

 The largest limitation when using an API load testing solution locally is that the amount of load generated is limited to a single machine’s memory and CPU.
 Even though k6 is typically considered a more performant load testing tool, CPU and memory limitations remain a concern.

 Research was conducted to test the hardware limits of two standard computers that could be used in a development setting.
 Figure 2.2 summarizes the observations of this research.
-It shows the output for two tests of 600 and 1000 virtual users running the same two minute test script on different machines.
+It shows the output for two tests of 600 and 1000 virtual users running the same two-minute test script on different machines.
 Computer 1 has 8GB RAM while computer 2 has 32 GB of RAM, both using an 8 core CPU.

 {{< figure src="../assets/fig2_2.png" caption="Figure 2.2 A comparison of two computers with different compute resources simulating the same number of VUs but producing a different number of requests." >}}